 Judy helped lead the towns Community Emergency Resilience Team in response to COVID and put significant efforts into the campaign to save the Edington Cottage Hospital.
 She also raised thousands of pounds for the Christmas Lights Committee.

 Judy is extremely fond of North Berwick and is keen to ensure that future development sustains the magic of our beautiful seaside town with the local community in mind.

 Kathryn has lived in North Berwick since 1968.
 A graduate of the University of Edinburgh, she was in legal practice in Edinburgh for some 20 years.
-Kathryn has been a political activist for over 30 years, Chairman of East Lothian Conservatives for seven years and Organising Secretary since 1999, a position from which she recently retired.
+Kathryn has been a political activist for over 30 years, Chairman of East Lothian Conservatives for seven years and Organising Secretary since 1999, a position from which she retired in 2015.

 A keen golfer Kathryn is a past Captain of North Berwick Ladies.
 She has been a member of the Community Council since 2004 and a member of North Berwick Trust since 2008, from which she resigned in November 2019.
 She has recently been appointed a Trustee and Secretary of the Coastal Communities Museum.

 Born in Edinburgh Ian moved to North Berwick in 1958 and was educated at North Berwick Primary & High Schools.
 He started work with a local Radio & TV shop and then worked in sound recording and electronics before setting up in own electrical business in 1972.

 He was elected to the Community Council in 1986, and is a past Chair and Treasurer.
 Currently he is Chair of both Youth Network & Youth Cafe.